 Petitions and joint letters

-Your petition must be registered and follow content guidelines to be presented, accepted and considered by Council.
+Your petition must be received and follow content guidelines to be considered by Council.

-Petitions and joint letters must be lodged at our Customer Service Centre in sufficient time to be presented at the meeting.
+Petitions and joint letters must be lodged in sufficient time to be presented at the Council Meeting.

 Petitions and joint letters can be lodged by:

 - Mail to PO Box 733 Bendigo 3552

 - In person at 15 Hopetoun Street, Bendigo or 125 High Street, Heathcote

 Persons submitting a petition or joint letter should include their:

 It is preferred that a petition should read:

 "We the undersigned residents and ratepayers of Greater Bendigo City Council formally request Council to ………… (specify the request)".

 Every page of a petition or joint letter that people sign or agree to must have the wording of the whole of the petition or request.